 11. “The Impossible Dream”

 And as if the closing monologue of the previous song wasn’t enough, Carter decide to fully embrace “Man of La Mancha” with a cover version of the most famous song from said Broadway production.
 It’s not that it’s especially bad or anything; it’s just pointless.
 It was Carter’s attempt to play the establishment at their own poptastic game and released with the hope/intention of being the Christmas number one.
-It came very close too; just another 20 places up the chart were all that were needed.
+It came very close too; just another 20 places up the chart was all that were needed.
 Mark: 6/11.

 Deluxe version bonus tracks